j0giwa/ComfyLoot/README.md

 For patches that should be included in main, feel free to submit a pull request.
 However it's possible whatever you may want to implement is out of scope for this project, as it's by design intendet to be as barebones as possible.

+Check the guide in goatcorp's [SamplePlugin](https://github.com/goatcorp/SamplePlugin) to get started.

 ## FAQ

 - Is this trustworthy?